MERIAH DOTY TREVIÑO

 This project allowed users to take direct action on behalf of their privacy-related matters, replacing an experience that relegated them to reading about the actions they could take.
 My contributions to this project introduced user education and tailored content for three separate user paths.

-Meta's Privacy Center portal sent users to Facebook's Help Center from three separate sub-guides (above).
+THE PROBLEM: Meta's Privacy Center portal sent users to Facebook's Help Center from three separate sub-guides (above).
 They linked to Help Center articles about activity log, not activity log itself.
-I was tasked with rethinking the content design in this project that rerouted users directly to activity log.
+This did not fall in line with Privacy Center's goals to be the known hub for people to make privacy decisions.

 Deprecating Facebook automatic activity controls (2022)

 Before my content strategy came together, I sought to deeply understand the existing feature in order to discover the project's demands and constraints.
-The project was more complicated than it first appeared because of the need to solve for two test groups who would eventually experience one unified deprecation flow.
+The project was more complicated than it first appeared because of the need to solve for two sets of users who would eventually experience one unified deprecation flow.
 The existing product itself was also half-baked, meaning we were deprecating a feature that hadn't graduated to full functionality.

 My eye for detail and quality control kept the naming, casing, phrasing and overall style of the content design consistent and easy for users to understand.
 Catching a naming inconsistency was key, as was solving for it.

-In the end, our design and my contributions kept the user experience streamlined, simplified and clear.
+In the end, my contributions to the design kept the user experience streamlined, simplified and clear.
 I iterated with the PD and my CD team several times before final internal reviews.
-My strings got the green light in final reviews.
+My strings got the green light in final reviews (from product, legal and marketing).
 The design went live on desktop and mobile.